Wellbeing Guinea Pigs

 Year 8 Student

-STAGS has has eight female Guinea pigs........
-Jane Austen, Charlotte Bronte, Marie Curie, Rosalind Franklin, Barabara Hepworth, Amy Johnson, Rosa Parks and Mary Seacole.
+STAGS has has seven female Guinea pigs........
+Jane Austen, Charlotte Bronte, Marie Curie, Barabara Hepworth, Amy Johnson, Rosa Parks and Mary Seacole.
+Rosalind Franklin sadly passed away last year.

 There is much research surrounding the positive gains for young people's wellbeing and mental health when they care for animals.
 The guinea pigs are housed in a large hutch and run in the quad area behind the Student Support Office.
 We have Guinea Pigs as they are more easily handled (if used to it from a young age) and can be contained easily.
 They are also social animals so we can safely have a group.